andylamp/py-dspinlock/docs/README.md

 implemented.

 *Note: Python 3 does not support stable hashing for `str`, `bytes`, and `datetime`.
-In these instances, we use a stable hashing algorithm from `hashlib`, namely `sha256` based digests.*
+In these instances, we use a stable hashing algorithm from [hashlib][7], namely [sha256][8] based digests.*

 ### Enable logging

-The library uses a custom logger in order to provide diagnostic information.
-To enable the logger, to do two things.
+The library uses a custom logger to provide diagnostic information.
+To enable this functionality you need to do the following,

-Firstly you need to set the environment variable - using any value - with the key: `SL_LOG_ENABLED`.
-After, you have to set your basic logger to accept at least `DEBUG` level messages, as all diagnostic ones are set to that level.
+1. Set the environment variable - using any value - with the key: `SL_LOG_ENABLED`.
+1. Set your basic logger to accept at least `DEBUG` level messages, as all diagnostic ones are set to that level.

 The code snippet that accomplishes that is shown below,